Saturday 13th October 2018 at the First Direct Arena, Leeds.

 The delivery is everything from hilariously emphatic and incredulous to charmingly easy and mischievous – this is real star quality.
 Goldberg’s show covers grandchildren and family pranks, politics, the perils of growing older, awkward sexual encounters and some unfortunate moments when experimenting with staying ‘hip’.
 The best material surrounds the grandchildren and her takes on love, lust and marriage, but it’s all pretty good material.
 Using nothing but a little notebook as a reference point, Goldberg thoroughly entertains for the duration and uses the whole ‘let me just check I haven’t missed anything’ as just another smooth gag about eyesight, memory and ageing.

 Goldberg’s support act is the energetic and very funny Gina Yashere.
-With lively delivery verging on a hype-girl style, Yashere quickly won over a room where she was not a very well known name.
+With lively delivery verging on a hype-girl style, Yashere quickly won over a room where she was not necessarily a well known name.
 Her material is wide-ranging but the best of it surrounds generational divides marked by pop culture references and goods and the material on her upbringing in London in relation to her Nigerian mother.
 By the time Yashere prepared to leave the stage, there was a collective ‘nooooo’ from much of the audience who wanted more of her instead of a 30 minute interval waiting for Goldberg – I’d say she nailed it.

 Much of Goldberg’s stand up is heavily reliant on her acting prowess; she re-enacts the moments she shares rather than simply narrating them; she raises belly laughs with a single look; she knows how to plant, manipulate and break a dramatic pause.
 Although she doesn’t brush off her characters from her previous stand-up, which might have been nice to see, she’s everything you expect her to be – outrageous, warm, frank and down to earth.
 Perhaps the best thing about seeing Goldberg away from a screen or stage, in her own clothes and in her own words, is that she proves herself to be every bit as funny, quick-witted and playful as her best characters.